You Failed a Midterm — Now What?

 • Just check with your academic advising office to ensure they’ll accept the credits!

 • Also, fewer than 50% of students graduate from college in four years.
-You may want or need to consider a similar pace.
+You may want or need to consider a slower pace.

 Child Mind Institute Logo